pagopa/trial-system/.changeset/forty-kiwis-teach.md

 "functions-subscription": patch
 ---

-Replace all $ref: '#/components/responses/... references with definitions and define some properties as required
+- Replace all $ref: '#/components/responses/... references with definitions.
+- Define some properties as required.
+- Add `409` and `202` responses.